-(1) The Provider is not authorized to bill the ME for more units than are specified in Funding by Program and Activity Document, or for more units than can be purchased with the amount of funds specified in the Funding by Program and Activity Document, included as an attachment to the Contract, subject to the availability of funds.
+- (1) The Provider is not authorized to bill the ME for more units than are specified in Service Detail Document, or for more units than can be purchased with the amount of funds specified in the Service Detail Document, included as an attachment to the Contract, subject to the availability of funds.
 An exception is granted at the end of the Contract, when the ME, at its sole discretion, may pay, subject to the availability of funds, the Provider for "Uncompensated Units Reimbursement Funds", in whole or in part, or not at all as determined by the delivery of services in excess of those units of service the ME is required to pay.
-The ME's obligation to pay under this Contract is contingent upon an annual appropriation by the Legislature and the Contract between the ME and DCF.

-(2) The Provider agrees that funds provided in this Contract will not be used to serve persons outside the target population(s) specified in Substance Abuse and Mental Health Required Performance Outcomes and Outputs exhibit.
-NOTE: Prevention funds allocated to underage drinking programs and activities targeting eighteen (18) to twenty (20) year old individuals may be taken from Adult Substance Abuse Prevention funds.

-(3) The provision of services required under this Contract are limited to eligible residents, children, and adults receiving authorized services within the counties outlined in Service Provision Detail, Section A.2.b.(2) and limited by the availability of funds.

-(4) The Provider may not authorize or incur indebtedness on behalf of the ME.
+The ME's obligation to pay under this Contract is contingent upon an annual appropriation by the Legislature and the Contract between the ME and DCF. - (2) The Provider agrees that funds provided in this Contract will not be used to serve persons outside the target population(s) specified in Person Served exhibit.
+NOTE: Prevention funds allocated to underage drinking programs and activities targeting eighteen (18) to twenty (20) year old individuals may be taken from Adult Substance Abuse Prevention funds. - (3) The provision of services required under this Contract are limited to eligible residents, children, and adults receiving authorized services within the counties outlined in Service Provision Detail, Section A.2.b.(2) and limited by the availability of funds. - (4) The Provider may not authorize or incur indebtedness on behalf of the ME.